 After the summary, the Chairperson invites the External Examiner to examine the student.
 The Internal Examiner may follow the External Examiner or, as appropriate, join the discussion with the student.
 As the expert in the field of the thesis proposal, the External Examiner is expected to play the principal role in the examination.

-It is expected that the examination will comprise a balance of roughly equal parts: (1) defense of the thesis proposal and (2) examination of fundamental knowledge in the field or fields of study relevant to the thesis topic.
+It is expected that the examination will comprise a balance of roughly equal parts: (1) examination of fundamental knowledge in the field or fields of study relevant to the thesis topic, and (2) defense of the thesis proposal.